SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Additional Experiments

-This section illustrates more visualizations of GMN and PINGO on modeling object motions.
-From Figure~\ref{fig:motion_more_walk}, we can observe that PINGO is able to track the ground-truth trajectories accurately, which is consistent with the performance in Table~\ref{table:motion}.
+This section illustrates more visualizations of GMN and SEGNO on modeling object motions.
+From Figure~\ref{fig:motion_more_walk}, we can observe that SEGNO is able to track the ground-truth trajectories accurately, which is consistent with the performance in Table~\ref{table:motion}.